Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6600 XT should be just a bit faster than the Radeon RX 570 overall. (explain)
+Memory BandwidthThe Radeon RX 6600 XT should theoretically be a small bit faster than the Radeon RX 570 overall. (explain)

-Texel RateThe Radeon RX 6600 XT is quite a bit (more or less 68%) better at anisotropic filtering than the Radeon RX 570. (explain)
+Texel RateThe Radeon RX 6600 XT is a lot (about 68%) more effective at anisotropic filtering than the Radeon RX 570. (explain)

-Pixel RateThe Radeon RX 6600 XT will be quite a bit (about 237%) more effective at FSAA than the Radeon RX 570, and also will be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 6600 XT is a lot (approximately 237%) more effective at anti-aliasing than the Radeon RX 570, and also should be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison